 Prof. Joshua Teitelbaum is a leading historian and expert on the modern Middle East.
-He teaches modern Middle Eastern history in the Department of Middle Eastern Studies and is Senior Research Associate at the Begin-Sadat Center for Strategic Studies (BESA), at Bar-Ilan University in Ramat Gan, Israel.
+He teaches modern Middle Eastern history in the Department of Middle Eastern Studies at Bar-Ilan University in Ramat Gan, Israel.
 For many years he was a Visiting Fellow and Contributor to the Herbert and Jane Dwight Working Group on Islamism and the International Order at the Hoover Institution, a Visiting Associate Professor in the Department of Political Science, and Visiting Scholar at the Center on Democracy, Development and the Rule of Law, all at Stanford.
 He has also held visiting positions at Cornell University, the University of Washington, and the Washington Institute for Near East Policy.
 His latest book is Saudi Arabia and the New Strategic Landscape (Stanford: Hoover Press), and his latest article is “Saudi Arabia, Egypt, and the Longue Durée Struggle for Islam's Holiest Places,” in The Historical Journal.
 Teitelbaum is finishing a book on tribes, the military, and royal family politics in Saudi Arabia.